xadlien/digital-ocean-vpn/README.md

-# Python Teaching Environment
+# DigitalOcean VPN
 ## Description
-This repository holds the necessary code to initialize a python teaching environment in digital ocean. **I take no responsibility for any costs associated with this code.
+This repository holds the necessary code to initialize a VPN in digital ocean.
+The makefile can also setup your client machine to connect to the VPN. **I take no responsibility for any costs associated with this code.
 You will be billed for usage of digital ocean cloud.**
 ## Setup
 ### Update Some Values
 There are two things that need to be checked before running.
 1. Ensure that the ssh_keys value is your own ssh_key id from Digital Ocean.
 2. After applying the terraform ensure you update the inventory with the IP address given.
-3. Update the user passwords in the `ansible/group_vars/jupyterhub.yml` file.
+3. Create your own certificates in the `ansible/group_vars/wireguard.yml` file.
+#### Certificate Creation
+Two packages are needed to create the necessary encrypted strings:
+1. ansible
+2. wireguard
 ```
-# to create a password encrypted with ansible-vault
+# to create the certs and encrypt with ansible-vault
+wg genkey | tee server_private.key | wg pubkey > server_public.key
+wg genkey | tee client_private.key | wg pubkey > client_public.key
+sed 's/\n//g' server_private.key | ansible-vault encrypt-string
+sed 's/\n//g' server_public.key | ansible-vault encrypt-string
+sed 's/\n//g' client_private.key | ansible-vault encrypt-string
-echo -n "newpass" | ansible-vault encrypt_string
+sed 's/\n//g' client_public.key | ansible-vault encrypt-string

-# then copy the output to the file.
+# then copy the output to the file in the corresponding variables.
 ```
-### Create server
+### Create VPN Server
 ```
 cd terraform/network
 terraform init